European renewable firms see a green dawn

 European renewable energy groups gave an upbeat outlook for 2011, with demand for green products offsetting a long-term struggle with competition and pricing pressure.

-Danish wind turbine maker Vestas matched forecasts with its earnings, Norwegian solar industry group REC plans to boost output after saying last week results that would beat forecasts, and French renewable power EDF Energies Nouvelles projected a further brisk rise in profits.
+Danish wind turbine maker Vestas matched forecasts with its earnings, as renewable demand returns for both turbines and solar components, Norwegian solar industry group REC plans to boost output after saying last week it expected results that would beat forecasts, and French renewable power EDF Energies Nouvelles projected a further brisk rise in profits.

-Demand for green power or production equipment such as wind turbines and solar cells depends almost entirely on state-subsidy schemes.
+Demand for green power or production equipment such as wind turbines and solar cells depends not only on state-subsidy schemes but also on wider economic growth trends.
 It is more expensive to generate than conventional methods under current regulatory regimes.

 But it has been bolstered by more countries seeking to cut carbon-dioxide emissions.
-This is improving prospects for the $150 billion market, which has made a sluggish recovery from a sharp dive due to spending freezes after the financial crisis.
+This is improving prospects for the $150 billion market and a brighter future for the sector, which has made a sluggish recovery from a sharp dive due to spending freezes after the financial crisis.

 "The climate debate has changed."
 Vestas said in its annual report.
 "Green thinking is well underway to becoming part of our everyday lives.
 Companies in an increasing number of industries are adopting 'CO2 free' or 'carbon light' concepts."